gitlabhq/gitlabhq/doc/administration/high_availability/pgbouncer.md

 1. Generate PGBOUNCER_USER_PASSWORD_HASH with the command `gitlab-ctl pg-password-md5 pgbouncer`

-1. Generate SQL_USER_PASSWORD_HASH with the command `gitlab-ctl pg-password-md5 gitlab.
+1. Generate SQL_USER_PASSWORD_HASH with the command `gitlab-ctl pg-password-md5 gitlab`.
 We'll also need to enter the plaintext SQL_USER_PASSWORD later

 1. On your database node, ensure the following is set in your `/etc/gitlab/gitlab.rb`
    ```ruby